Using the Tip of the Red Giant Branch as a Distance Indicator in the Near Infrared: The Tip of the Red Giant Branch as a Standard Candle

 \section{The Tip of the Red Giant Branch as a Standard Candle}

 Distances are one of the fundamental and essential measurements in astronomy, placing a myriad of properties of astronomical systems on absolute scales.
 Distances to galactic systems have additional roles to play.
 In the nearby Universe, building a library of accurate, extragalactic distances has helped map the visible structure and flows of galaxies in the Laniakea supercluster of galaxies \citep{Tully2014}.
-In the larger Universe, extragalactic distances are used to build the cosmic distance ladder, which enables a precision measurement of the Hubble constant independent of the Planck measurement \citep[e.g.,][]{Riess2011, Riess2016, Freedman2012}.
+In the larger Universe, extragalactic distances are used to build the cosmic distance ladder, which enables a precision measurement of the Hubble constant \citep[($H_0$, e.g.,][]{Riess2011, Freedman2012, Riess2016, Riess2019} independent of the Planck measurement \citep{Planck2018, Addison2018}. $H_0$ values determined locally and at early times currently disagree at the 4.4$\sigma$ level, suggesting a new feature may be needed in our cosmological model \citep{Riess2019}, and emphasizes the importance of precision distances.

 Arguably, the most accurate and inexpensive method for measuring high precision extragalactic distances in the nearby Universe is the tip of the red giant branch (TRGB) method \citep{Mould1986, Freedman1988, DaCosta1990, Lee1993}.
 The TRGB is a prominent feature in the color-magnitude diagram (CMD), defining the upper boundary of red giant branch (RGB) stars.
 The TRGB feature arises at the onset of core helium burning in low-mass stars.
 RGB stars reaching the tip have hydrogen shell-burning supported by an electron-degenerate helium core.
 When sufficient core temperatures of $\sim10^8$ K are reached, helium burning is initiated, resulting in an abrupt decrease in luminosity and a shift toward bluer colors.
 This rapid change in brightness creates a discontinuity in CMD space that is readily apparent in optical and near-infrared wavelengths.
 Because the helium flash depends on the temperature in the electron degenerate stellar core, the TRGB occurs at a predictable luminosity that can be calibrated and used as a standard candle \citep[see e.g.,][and references therein for a recent summary of the TRGB distance method]{Beaton2018}.